 Prior to conducting the study, I believed that students would improve quiz scores and would be more motivated using the iTouch flashcards to practice vocabulary.
-However, my results show that only half of my hypothesis is true.
+However, my results showed that only half of my hypothesis was true.
 The latter half, that students would more motivated, was correct.
 Classroom observations clearly showed that students were engrossed in the iTouch technology, which kept off task behavior to a minimum.
 Also, according to the student surveys, they enjoyed using the iTouch flashcards and would even download them to their own personal iPod if they had one available.

 For the student motivation, I found numerous correlations between other studies and my own.
 I saw the same results as the teachers in the Wight County study who stated that students were more on task and talked less while using the technology (Brown Garrow, 2009).
-I also observed results similar to the study of Browne and Culligan (2008).
-They stated that traditional paper flashcards provided many issues to students, including struggling to keep track of packs of flashcards.
-This was true in my study as well, where
+I also observed results similar to the study of Browne and Culligan (2008) who stated that traditional paper flashcards provided many issues to students, including struggling to keep track of packs of flashcards.
+This was true in my study as well, where over the three days of paper flashcard use, an average of 13.6% percent of students were unable to practice because they did not have their flashcards with them in class.

 The first half of my hypothesis, that student quiz scores would improve with iTouch flashcards, was proven untrue.
 The average scores on the quiz after students used the iTouch, was an entire grade lower than when they used the paper flashcards.
 I was very surprised to find this, although it did correlate with the study from Frigaard (2002) who found that using the lab to practice Spanish vocabulary did not impact student learning enough to utilize lab time for this purpose.
-In my study, the iTouch use negatively impacted student learning, so using extra time in class to get set up and explain how to use them was not a wise use of time.
+In my study, using the iTouch negatively impacted student learning, so using extra time in class to get set up and explain how to use them was not a wise use of time.

 Limitations